 2. Poor UXOne of the critical disadvantages of a hybrid app is that they never provide a user the total native experience.
 And in the app domain, the user very rarely gives the apps a fifth or sixth chance.
 So, the UX has to be up there with the best and flawless.
 The hybrid apps still have some way to go before they catch up with their native cousins on the UX front.

 Check out; Why Online Retailers Must Focus More on E-commerce Mobile Apps

 Now the question arises which one you should choose?
 Hybrid or Native app?To make the right choice it is important to understand the differences of each option so that you can go in the right direction.
 The Hybrid apps & Native applications each have their own strengths and weaknesses, and your final decision depends almost totally on your business requirements.

 Usually, Hybrid apps attract more because of their easy availability approach, cost savings and their compatibility with more technologies and platforms.
-All these things are very appealing but if we look at a longer term, then the hybrid apps can become a pain sometimes since they would need more time to fix the UX and performance issues which the users might report.
+All these things are very appealing but if we look at the longer-term, then the hybrid apps can become a pain sometimes since they would need more time to fix the UX and performance issues that the users might report.

-Bottom LineAt the end, each organization has their own approach for designing an application, so it fully depends on you on which path to choose and follow.
+Bottom LineIn the end, each organization has its own approach for designing an application, so it fully depends on you on which path to choose and follow.

 After considering your options, it's important to work with app developers that can give shape to your idea in an efficient and cost-effective manner.
 Subcontracting your app development is a good way to build your business without having to employ permanent in-house staff.
 Working with a professional outsourcing development team will enable you to navigate the uncharted territory of mobile app development smoothly.
 At now, I can help you to decide to choose the right app for your idea and needs.